yuefan98/2nd-NLEIS-manuscripts/README.md

 ----------------------------------------------------------------
 ### Folders
 ----------------------------------------------------------------
-NLEIS_toolbox: This folder contains essential data and an illustrative Jupyter notebook, serving as a user guide for utilizing the NLEIS toolbox.
+**NLEIS_toolbox**: This folder contains essential data and an illustrative Jupyter notebook, serving as a user guide for utilizing the NLEIS toolbox.
 Users familiar with impedance.py will find the material readily adaptable, ensuring a user-friendly experience.

-Part I: This folder contains one Supplementary Jupyter Notebook for recreating figures in Part I of the manuscript.
+**Part I**: This folder contains one Supplementary Jupyter Notebook for recreating figures in Part I of the manuscript.

-Part II: This folder contains two Supplementary Jupyter Notebooks for part II of the manuscript.
+**Part II**: This folder contains two Supplementary Jupyter Notebooks for part II of the manuscript.
 The main Supplementary Notebook provide the necessary code to generate all the figures in Part II.
 The Sobol Notebook provides code to reproduce the sobol sampling method disscussed in the manuscript

-impedance: This code represents the adapted version of impedance.py, now integrated with the NLEIS toolbox.
+**impedance**: This code represents the adapted version of impedance.py, now integrated with the NLEIS toolbox.

 ----------------------------------------------------------------